The direction of history

 Neo-liberalism or neo-feudalism?

 Many people in China and India have seen their living standards improve.
-In fact, globalisation may have been the best form of development aid ever.
+In fact, globalisation may have been the best development aid ever.
 Nevertheless, the greatest winners are wealthy oligarchs all around the world.
 A 2017 report from Oxfam points out that the world’s eight wealthiest people own as much as the poorest 50%.4 There is no global government or binding international treaties so nation states end up competing to please large corporations and billionaires.
+In a feudal societies ordinary people were mere serfs of the elites.
+Many people today find themselves in a similar situation, at least to some extent.

 In the 1970s the situation in Western Europe and the United States was different.
 Most people were middle class.
 Since then a growing divide between the rich and the poor emerged.
 This coincided with the rise of neo-liberalism, which is the idea that more should be left to the markets and that governments shouldn’t interfere.